-Most recently, Jennifer was the Executive Director of the Alonzo F. and Norris B. Herndon Foundation in Atlanta, GA since 2015.
-Prior to that she was the Director of Development for the Center for Ethics at Emory University, where she raised funds for an inaugural international summit.
+Previous to her position, Jennifer was the Executive Director of the Alonzo F. and Norris B. Herndon Foundation in Atlanta, GA and prior to that, the foundational Director of Development for the Center for Ethics at Emory University.

-Jennifer graduated with a B.A. in English/ Writing in 1999 from Edinboro University of Pennsylvania.
-She is a 2001 graduate of United Way of Erie County's Project Blueprint minority leadership development program.
-She was named a 2001-2002 Jupiter Fellow through the Clarence J. Jupiter Fellowship for Minority Professionals at the Council for Advancement and Support of Education (CASE), a program that trained her in institutional advancement.
-She earned a MPA with a concentration in Organizational Leadership in 2003 from Gannon University.
-In 2008 Jennifer completed her Resident Fellowship program with United Way of America (now United Way Worldwide), which trained her to be a CEO by developing her professional and personal skills.
-Currently, Jennifer is a doctoral candidate at Walden University studying public policy and administration with a specialty in policy analysis.
+Jennifer graduated with a Bachelor of Arts in English/ Writing from Edinboro University of Pennsylvania.
+She is a graduate of United Way of Erie County's Project Blueprint minority leadership development program and is a Jupiter Fellow through the Clarence J. Jupiter Fellowship for Minority Professionals at the Council for Advancement and Support of Education (CASE), a program that trained her in institutional advancement.
+She earned a Master of Public Administration with a concentration in Organizational Leadership from Gannon University.
+Soon after she completed her Resident Fellowship program with United Way of America (now United Way Worldwide), which trained her to be a CEO by developing her professional and personal skills.
+Jennifer will soon return to her doctoral studies in public policy and administration with a focus on nonprofit management.

-Jennifer was a charter member and the inaugural Chair of the Erie County Gaming Revenue Authority (ECGRA - established in 2008), where she assisted in the distribution of over $20 million into the community for economic development purposes and currently, she is a member of The Pennsylvania Society, the LiveSafe Resources Academy of Women Leaders, and the Georgia Council for the Arts Grant Review Panel.
+Jennifer was a charter member and the inaugural Chair of the Erie County Gaming Revenue Authority (ECGRA), where she assisted in the distribution of over $20 million into the community for economic development purposes.
+Currently, she is a member of The Pennsylvania Society, the LiveSafe Resources Academy of Women Leaders, and the Georgia Council for the Arts Grant Review Panel.

-Jennifer is a devoted mother to three children, Xavier, Roman, and Isis, and a proud grandmother to twins Presley Rose and Peyton Lilly and their younger sister, Piper Violet.
+Jennifer is a devoted mother to three adult children, Xavier, Roman, and Isis, and a proud grandmother to twins Presley Rose and Peyton Lilly and their younger sister, Piper Violet.